Lebanon and Israel, long-time foes, to start talks on disputed waters

 That may be a minor irritation for Israel, which already pumps gas from huge offshore fields.
 For Lebanon, yet to find commercial reserves in its own waters, the issue is more pressing.

-Lebanon is desperate for cash from foreign donors as it faces the worst economic crisis since its 1975-1990 civil war, and its currency has collapsed.
-The financial meltdown was compounded by an explosion that wrecked a swathe of Beirut in August, killing nearly 200 people, and the COVID-19 pandemic.
+Lebanon is desperate for cash from foreign donors as it faces the worst economic crisis since its 1975-1990 civil war.
+The financial meltdown has been compounded by the COVID-19 pandemic and by an explosion that wrecked a swathe of Beirut in August, killing nearly 200 people.

 Struggling to form a new government to tackle the multiple crises, some Lebanese politicians even argued this week over the formation of their negotiating team, with the prime minister’s office complaining it was not consulted by the presidency.

+David Schenker, the U.S. assistant secretary for Near Eastern affairs, who landed in Beirut on Tuesday, has said more sanctions remained in play.

-For Hezbollah and Amal, the decision to start the border talks was a “tactical decision to neutralize the tensions and the prospect of sanctions ahead of the US elections,” said Mohanad Hage Ali, a fellow at the Carnegie Middle East Center.
+For Hezbollah and Amal, the decision to start the border talks is a “tactical decision to neutralize the tensions and the prospect of sanctions ahead of the U.S. elections,” said Mohanad Hage Ali, a fellow at the Carnegie Middle East Center.

-Berri, an influential Shi’ite leader in charge of the border file, has denied being pushed into the talks. [nL8N2GS4DV]
+Berri, a Shi’ite leader who led the border file, has denied being pushed into the talks.

-In 2018 Beirut licensed a group of Italy's Eni ENI.MI, France's Total TOTF.PA and Russia's Novatek NVTK.MM to carry out long-delayed offshore energy exploration in two blocks.
-One of them, Block 9, contains waters disputed with Israel.
+In 2018 Beirut licensed a group of Italy’s Eni, France’s Total and Russia’s Novatek to carry out long-delayed offshore energy exploration in two blocks.
+One of them contains disputed waters.

 Our Standards: The Thomson Reuters Trust Principles.